pratibharana08/OOPS/README.md

 # Writing a clean code
-I aim to learn to develop a code that can be reused and shared efficiently.This also helps in version control and avoiding code loss.Refactoring code in an integral part of coding to make it more usable.
+I aim to develop a code that can be reused and shared efficiently.This also helps in version control and avoiding code loss.Refactoring code in an integral part of coding to make it more usable.
 The code is created in Jupyter notebook.Though I am using python 3.7, I will be explaining how we can create an environment with a different version and list.

 ## Creating an environment